nguyenwinle/linux-server-configuration/README.md

 # Linux Configuration Server
 Project Overview

 In this project, I used Amazon Web Services to support my Item Catalog application.
-I was able to deploy my application onto Amazon's server and learned how to use the Apache HTTP Server to develop and maintain an open-source HTTP server for modern operating systems including UNIX and Windows.
+I learned how to install and configure a web and database server and deployed my application onto Amazon's server

 Project can be viewed [here](http://ec2-52-43-28-190.us-west-2.compute.amazonaws.com).